A-C-A-F/A-C-A-F/README.md

-- 👋 Hi, I’m @Ariel
+- 👋 Hi!
+I’m Ariel Felices.
+Welcome to GitHub repo.
-- 👀 I’m interested in data science
+- 👀 My passion is the intersection of storytelling and Data.
 - 🌱 I've already completed Google Data Analytics but I felt the need to pursue learning Data Science Specialization by JHU.
 - 💞️ I’m looking to collaborate on projects where I can apply my data analytics skills
 - 📫 How to reach me: you can reach me at arielchristian.felices@gmail.com